MicrosoftDocs/azure-databases-docs/articles/cosmos-db/ai-agents.md

 ---
-title: AI agent
+title: AI agents and solutions
+titleSuffix: Azure Cosmos DB
 description: Learn about key concepts for agents and step through the implementation of an AI agent memory system.
 author: wmwxwa
 ms.author: wangwilliam
 ms.service: azure-cosmos-db
 ms.custom:
   - ignite-2024
-ms.topic: conceptual
+ms.topic: concept-article
-ms.date: 06/26/2024
+ms.date: 12/03/2024
 ms.collection:
   - ce-skilling-ai-copilot
+appliesto:
+  - ✅ MongoDB vCore
 ---

-# AI agent
+# AI agents in Azure Cosmos DB

 AI agents are designed to perform specific tasks, answer questions, and automate processes for users.
 These agents vary widely in complexity.
 They range from simple chatbots, to copilots, to advanced AI assistants in the form of digital or robotic systems that can run complex workflows autonomously.